ANNarchy/ANNarchy/docs/manual/Connector.rst

 connect_fixed_number_pre
 -----------------------------

-Each neuron in the postsynaptic population receives connections from a fixed number of neurons of the presynaptic population chosen randomly.
-It may happen that two postsynaptic neurons are connected to the same presynaptic neuron and that some presynaptic neurons are connected to nothing:
+Each neuron in the post-synaptic population receives connections from a fixed number of neurons of the pre-synaptic population chosen randomly.
+It may happen that two post-synaptic neurons are connected to the same pre-synaptic neuron and that some pre-synaptic neurons are connected to nothing:

 .. code-block:: python